danatrace/Dynatrace-AWS-Automation-Use-Cases/stetup.md

     * "api.dynatrace.com"
     * "sso.dynatrace.com"
     * "{yourtenantid}.live.dynatrace.com"
- 4. If you are using a sprint tenat (your Dynatrace Tenant link has the word sprint in it) add the follwoing to allowed hosts
+ 4. If you are using a sprint tenat (your Dynatrace Tenant url has the word sprint in it) add the follwoing to allowed hosts
     * "*.amazonaws.com"
     * "api-hardening.internal.dynatracelabs.com"
     * "sso-sprint.dynatracelabs.com"